uswds/uswds-site/pages/patterns/create-a-profile/gender-identity-and-sex.md

 Follow this pattern when you are collecting sex as part of your service.
 Only ask for this information if you need it.
 Sometimes it’s more prudent to skip collecting this information altogether.

 ### What's the solution?
-Present the user with a controlled vocabulary to accurately depict sex listed at birth.
+Present the user with a controlled vocabulary to accurately depict sex as required by your program or service.

 {:.site-component-section-title}
 ### Guidance